alex-stefanov/Profais/README.md

 - **MVC Architecture**: Implements the Model-View-Controller design pattern for better separation of concerns.
 - **Unit Testing**: Ensures reliability and robustness through comprehensive testing.
 - **Design Patterns**: Adopts industry-standard design patterns for scalability and maintainability.
+- **Code First Approach**: Uses code first for creating the database

 ## Purpose and Vision